CAIS-ACSI/CAIS2021/content/talk/26.Rathi/index.md

 ---
-title: "Decolonization and Reconciliation work in Public Libraries: An Analysis of Strategic Plans"
+title: "Decolonization and reconciliation work in public libraries: An analysis of strategic plans"
 event: CAIS2021
 event_url: ../../program/